MLeidel/CodeScriber/CSdoc.md

 In the editor, type __input__ and press **Alt-Z**
 'input' is replaced by `<input type='' id='' value='' />`

+These JSON strings can get long and complicated.
+To assist in this endeavor use the program **fzen.py**.
-The program **fzen.py** will reformat any formated code you've copied into the clipboard, ask for a tag name, and then append it to the tags.js file correctly formated.
+This program will reformat any formated code you've copied into the clipboard, ask for a tag name, and then append it to the `tags.js` file correctly formated.
-Run fzen.py from a terminal.
+Run `python3 fzen.py` from a terminal in the `codescriber` directory.

 ---